Automattic/jetpack/projects/packages/blaze/README.md

 # blaze

-Attract high-quality traffic to your site using Promoted Posts.
+Attract high-quality traffic to your site using Blaze.
 Using this service, you can advertise a post or page on some of the millions of pages across WordPress.com and Tumblr.

 ## How to install blaze